 Regulating Consumer Financial Products: Evidence from Credit Cards

-We analyze the effectiveness of consumer financial regulation by considering the 2009 Credit Card Accountability Responsibility and Disclosure (CARD) Act in the United States.
-Using an unique panel data set covering over 150 million credit card accounts, we find that regulatory limits on credit card fees reduced overall borrowing costs to consumers by an annualized 2.8% of average daily balances, with a decline of more than 10% for consumers with the lowest FICO scores.
-Consistent with a model of low fee salience and limited market competition, we find no evidence of an offsetting increase in interest charges or a reduction in access to credit.
-Taken together, we estimate that the CARD Act fee reductions have saved U.S. consumers $20.8 billion per year.
-We also analyze the CARD Act requirement to disclose the interest savings from paying off balances in 36 months rather than only making minimum payments.
-We find that this "nudge" increased the number of account holders making the 36-month payment value by 0.5 percentage points, with a similarly sized decrease in the number of account holders paying less than this amount.
+We analyze the effectiveness of consumer financial regulation by considering the 2009 Credit Card Accountability Responsibility and Disclosure (CARD) Act.
+We use a panel data set covering 160 million credit card accounts and a difference-in-differences research design that compares changes in outcomes over time for consumer credit cards, which were subject to the regulations, to changes for small business credit cards, which the law did not cover.
+We estimate that regulatory limits on credit card fees reduced overall borrowing costs by an annualized 1.6% of average daily balances, with a decline of more than 5.3% for consumers with FICO scores below 660.
+We find no evidence of an offsetting increase in interest charges or a reduction in the volume of credit.
+Taken together, we estimate that the CARD Act saved consumers $11.9 billion per year.
+We also analyze a nudge that disclosed the interest savings from paying off balances in 36 months rather than making minimum payments.
+We detect a small increase in the share of accounts making the 36-month payment value but no evidence of a change in overall payments.

 Keywords: Credit Cards, CARD Act, Subprime Credit, Consumer Credit, Salience

 JEL Classification: D0, D14, G0, G02, G21, G28, L0, L13, L15